Central Limit for the Product of Free Random Variables: Introduction

-Here, the central limit distribution is derived for the products of positive free random variables.
-The moments of the central limit distribution are not the same as that for log-semicircle distribution but numerically very close for the high order moments.
-The central limit for the sum of zero mean unity variance free random variables has a radius of 2 as from \eqn{wigner}.
-Let $X_i$ denote identically-distributed positive free random variables, if $\log X_i$ are zero mean with unity variance, the central limit of products of $X_i^{1/\sqrt{n}}$ with $n$ approaching infinity has a radius of approximately $c_0 = 2.0805$.
-Although very close, the central limit of the product of free random variables is not log-semicircle distribution.
-Both the difference and similarity are presented in later parts of this paper.
+Here, the central limit distribution is derived for the product of positive free random variables.
+The logarithm of the central limit is found to be the sum of two independent free random variables: one uniformly distributed and another semicircularly distributed.
+The moment-generating function of logarithm of the central limit is also equal to $\exp(\xi^2 s/2) {_{1}F_{1}}\left(1-s; 2; -\xi^2 s \right)$, where ${_{1}F_{1}}\left(a; b; x\right)$ is the confluent hypergeometric function.

-There was a long history to study the products of random matrices \cite{furstenberg60} to represent a physical system with the cascade of a chain of basic random elements with identical statistical properties.
+There was a long history to study the product of random matrices \cite{furstenberg60} to represent a physical system with the cascade of a chain of basic random elements with identical statistical properties.
 The results here are based on the multiplication of free random variables \cite{voiculescu87}.
-Similar works of \cite{bercovici00,bercovici08,chistyakov08a,kargin07,tucci10} were mostly on the behavior of the products of free random variables but none of them considered the central limit distribution.
-The behavior of the products of free random variables was studied in \cite{bercovici00,bercovici08,chistyakov08a} as infinitely divisible free random variables.
+The characteristic of the central limit were derived in \cite{bercovici92}, together with all moments \cite{biane95}.
+The central limit of the product of free random variables was studied in \cite{bercovici00,bercovici08,chistyakov08a} as infinitely divisible free random variables.
+With all moments, the distribution is typically uniquely determined \cite{shohat} but difficult to find the distribution explicitly.
+When the moment-generating function is translated to characteristic function, the distribution is just the inverse Fourier transform.

+To simplify the problem, for independent identically distributed positive free random variables $X_i$ with a product of $Y = \prod_{i=1}^n X_i$, we always assume that $\log X_i$ is zero mean.
 In \cite{kargin07}, the norm was considered for the case with unity mean finite support $X_i$.
-The geometric mean was found in \cite{tucci10}, similar to the large number theory for commutative random variables.
+The geometric mean was found in \cite{tucci10}, similar to the large number theory for commutating random variables.
 The theory in \cite{bercovici00,bercovici08,chistyakov08a,kargin07,tucci10} may applicable to the case that $\log X_i$ do not exist, i.e., with an atom in zero.
 The theory here is only applicable to the case with the existing of $\log X_i$.
-The results here are very similar to that of \cite{bercovici00} but cannot derive from \cite{bercovici00} directly.